In this section

 Margaret chaired the Victorian Royal Commission into the Management of Police Informers from 2018 to 2020.

-Since March 2021, Margaret has been chairing Queensland’s Women’s Safety and Justice Taskforce.
+From March 2021 until July 2022, Margaret was chair of the Queensland’s Women’s Safety and Justice Taskforce.

-Joshua is a descendant of the Waanyi and Kalkadoon nations from north west Queensland.
-He has been practicing as a barrister since 2011.
-In 2009, Joshua was an associate to the late Honourable Justice Peter Dutney, Supreme Court Queensland.
+Joshua is a descendant of the Waanyi and Kalkadoon nations from North West Queensland.
+He has been practising as a barrister since 2011.

 Board member since September 2014